jmil86/deep-learning-challenge/README.md

   * Applied one-hot encoding for categorical variables
   * Used feature scaling (`StandardScaler`)
   * Selected appropriate neuron counts and activations for balanced complexity
+  * Added more neurons and epochs for added analysis and comparison

 ---